Types of Financial Aid

 Although an estimate of a student’s eligibility may be included on their award letter, the state’s notification is their official approved award.

-Say Yes Buffalo is offering a tuition scholarship to eligible students in the Buffalo Public School system, as well as all city charter schools.
-Say Yes scholarship money will cover the remaining balance of a student’s tuition after state, federal, and/or institutional grants and scholarships have been applied.
+Students in the Say Yes Buffalo program from the Buffalo Public School system, as well as all city charter schools, may be eligible for a Say Yes scholarship.
+Say Yes scholarships will cover the remaining balance of a student’s tuition after state, federal, and/or institutional grants and scholarships have been applied.
 The award covers tuition only and does not include costs for room and board, books, and other fees.

-Villa Maria College provides Say Yes Tuition Scholarship to students from families with an income of less than $75,000.
+Villa Maria College provides Say Yes Tuition Scholarship to a limited number of students from families with an income of less than $75,000.
+Say Yes Scholarships are typically awarded to students with the highest financial need and highest academic and extra-curricular accomplishments first.
 Students from families whose income is more than $75,000, who plan on attending Villa Maria College, may receive the Choice Grant.
 This grant offers up to $5,000 per year.
 Choice Grants, when combined with state, federal, and institutional grants and scholarships, are not to exceed the cost of full-time tuition.

 For more information on Say Yes at Villa, click here.